Characterization of Low Light Performance of a CMOS sensor for Ultraviolet Astronomical Applications

 Using this geometric model, we are able to use the cosmic ray length distribution to infer the thickness of the detector, previously measured optically to be $7.0\pm0.3\mathrm{\mu}\mathrm{m}$.
-This was done by running a Monte Carlo simulation for the incident angle of cosmic rays, $\theta$, drawn from the distribution in Figure \ref{Fig:AngleDist}.
-We calculated the distribution in length of the simulated cosmic ray using the angle and thickness of the detector for 4 different thicknesses: 5 microns, 10 microns, 15 microns, and 20 microns.
-Histograms of these simulated events were then compared to the measured distribution of track length to see which thickness agrees with the data.
-We estimate the measured length distribution by taking the diagonal length of the bounding box of each cosmic ray.
+This was done by running a Monte Carlo simulation for the incident angles of cosmic rays, $\theta$ and $\phi$, drawn from the distribution in Figure \ref{fig:CR} (Right).
+We calculated the distribution in length of the simulated cosmic ray using the angle and thickness of the detector for a range of thicknesses from 5$\mathrm{\mu}\mathrm{m}$ to 20$\mathrm{\mu}\mathrm{m}$.
 The length distribution agrees with the expectation that shorter events are more likely, as longer cosmic ray tracks correlate with steeper incident angle.
 The mean track length is 3.6 pixels.
-The results of the Monte Carlo simulation are compared to the measured length distribution in Figure~\ref{fig:MonteCarlo}.
-The implied detector thickness is closer to 5 microns than to 10 microns, thus only slightly less than the direct optical measurement.
+The results of the Monte Carlo simulations are plotted alongside the measured length distribution shown in Figure~\ref{fig:LenDistrib_MonteCarlo} and compared using a least-square method to generate a graph showed in Figure~\ref{fig:ThicknessFit}, with the error calculated from a parabolic fit to the residual.
+The implied detector thickness is $7.3\pm0.5\mathrm{\mu}\mathrm{m}$, which overlaps with the direct optical measurement.